idelsink/aignostics-python-sdk/CLI_REFERENCE.md

 1. Requires the metadata CSV file to be generated and referenced files uploaded first

-Args:
-    application_version_id (str): The ID of the application version to submit a run for metadata_csv_file (str): The metadata file containing the references to whole slide images and their metadata to submit.

 Returns:
-    bool: Success status of the operation
+    The ID of the submitted application run.

 **Usage**: